Why do this problem?

 Does anyone have any convincing reason why it might be ...?
 Or why it might NOT be ...?"

-Go through the graphs in this way to draw out the key points of the graphs and the convincing reasoning each group came up with.
-This list
+Look at each of the graphs in this way to draw out the key points of the graphs and the convincing reasoning each group came up with.

 If a computer room is available, groups may wish to look up Olympic record data